Podcasts like Citation Needed

 Email ****@gmail.com

-Apple Rating 5/5 Avg Length 61 min Why they are Similar Both podcasts present a mix of humor and education as they explore diverse topics using Wikipedia as a source.
+Apple Rating 5/5 Avg Length 61 min Format Long form Why they are Similar Both podcasts present a mix of humor and education as they explore diverse topics using Wikipedia as a source.
 The hosts craft engaging narratives, some of which are intentionally misleading, turning the podcasts into trivia challenges.
 Listeners must discern fact from fiction, adding an entertaining layer of intrigue.
 Each offers a whimsical, insightful take on a wide array of subjects, making learning fun.

 Get Email Contact